-Long and triple jump standout Akilah Bond '09 earned All-America honors for finishing seventh in the triple jump at the 2007 and 2009 NCAA Division III Championships.
+Long and triple jump standout Akilah Bond '09 earned All-America honors for finishing seventh in the triple jump at the 2007 and 2009 NCAA Division III Indoor Championships.
 Bond just missed a third All-America award in 2008 when she ended up ninth in the triple jump at the NCAA meet.
-She holds program records in the triple jump and as part of an 4x200-meter relay with Alexandra Americanos '10, Liz Wahl '10 and Danica Wuelfing '10.
-Schwinn broke Bond's long jump record in 2010.
-Bond was voted league rookie of the year in 2006 and was a co-field performer of the year selection in 2007.
+She holds program records in the triple jump and as part of an 800-meter relay with Alexandra Americanos '10, Liz Wahl '10 and Danica Wuelfing '10.

 Bond is the second All-American in team history.
 Maggie Hanson '02 was a two-time All-American in the 1,500- and 5,000-meter run.
-Hanson was the first female national champion in Hamilton College athletics history.
-She won the 5,000 meters at the 2001 NCAA Championships after she earned All-America honors in 2000 in the 1,500 meters.
-Hanson racked up a total of nine All-America awards between cross country, indoor and outdoor track & field.
-She is simply the best distance runner in program history.
-Amanda Chase '03 qualified for the 2003 NCAA Championships in the 800 meters.
-Hamilton has scored team points at the NCAA championships four times, and the Continentals won a Liberty League indoor title in 2000.
+Hanson became the first female national champion in Hamilton College athletics history in 2001 when she won the 5,000 meters at the NCAA indoor championships.
+She earned All-America honors in 2000 in the 1,500 meters and racked up a total of nine All-America awards between cross country, indoor and outdoor track & field.
+She is simply the best distance runner in Hamilton women's track & field history.
+Amanda Chase '03 qualified for the 2003 NCAA Indoor Championships in the 800 meters.
+Hamilton has scored team points at the NCAA championships four times.
+Adrian Walsh was the most recent NCAA qualifier in 2014 for the 5,000 meters.